Silver Prices Setting Up To Soar: $50 an Ounce Silver Possible

 Mind you, not all will provide the best leverage to silver prices.
 Only those that have low production costs, high production, solid grades in the ground, and properties in safer geopolitical areas could be the real winners.

-Coming back to Hecla Mining Company, it produces silver at relatively low prices, has solid production, and its properties are in the U.S., Canada, and Mexico; very mining-friendly jurisdictions.
+Coming back to Hecla Mining Company, it produces silver at relatively low prices, has solid production, and its properties are in the U.S., Canada, and Mexico, which are very mining-friendly jurisdictions.

 In the last year, silver prices have increased just 3.76%.
 HL stock, on the other hand, has gone up by 43.69%.
 In other words, as silver prices increased by one percent, the HL stock price increased by 11.61%.